 By introducing the class Grad, we gain the ability to create two different kinds of students and use their types to distinguish one kind of object from another.
-For example, the code

-'''

-p5 = Grad('Buzz Aldrin')

-p6 = UG('Billy Beaver', 1984)

-print p5, 'is a graduate student is', type(p5) == Grad

-print p5, 'is an undergraduate student is', type(p5) == UG
+For example, the code p5 = Grad('Buzz Aldrin') p6 = UG('Billy Beaver', 1984) print(p5, 'is a graduate student is', type(p5) == Grad) print(p5, 'is an undergraduate student is', type(p5) == UG) will print

-will print

-Buzz Aldrin is a graduate student is True
+Buzz Aldrin is a graduate student is True Buzz

-Buzz Aldrin is an undergraduate student is False
+Aldrin is an undergraduate student is False

-'''

 The utility of the intermediate type Student is a bit subtler.
-Consider going back to class MITPerson and adding the method
+Consider going back to class MITPerson and adding the method def isStudent(self): return isinstance(self, Student)

-'''

-def isStudent(self):

-return isinstance(self, Student)

-'''

-The function is instance is built into Python.
-The first argument of is instance can be any object, but the second argument must be an object of type type.
+The function isinstance is built into Python.
+The first argument of isinstance can be any object, but the second argument must be an object of type type.
 The function returns True if and only if the first argument is an instance of the second argument.
-For example the value of is instance ([1,2], list) is True.
+For example, the value of isinstance([1,2], list) is True.

-Returning to our example, the code
+Returning to our example, the code print(p5, 'is a student is', p5.isStudent()) print(p6, 'is a student is', p6.isStudent()) print(p3, 'is a student is', p3.isStudent()) prints

-'''

-print p5, 'is a student is', p5.isStudent()

-print p6, 'is a student is', p6.isStudent()

-print p3, 'is a student is', p3.isStudent()

-prints

-Buzz Aldrin is a student is True

-Billy Beaver is a student is True

-Billy Bob Beaver is a student is False
+Buzz Aldrin is a student is True Billy Beaver is a student is True Billy Bob Beaver is a student is False def isStudent(self): return type(self) == Grad or type(self) == UG

-'''

-Notice that isinstance(p6, Student) is quite different from type(p6) == Student.
+Notice that the meaning of isinstance(p6, Student) is quite different from the meaning of type(p6) == Student.
 The object to which p6 is bound is of type UG, not student, but since UG is a subclass of Student, the object to which p6 is bound is considered to be an instance of class Student (as well as an instance of MITPerson and Person).